mynodebtc/mynode/README.md

 5. Visit http://mynode.local/ or http://ip_of_device/

 ## Supported Devices
-We currently support images for the following devices:
+We currently have images for the following devices available for download.
  - Raspberry Pi 4
  - RockPro64
  - Rock Pi 4